Agent Ecosystem Testing

 SC-2 runs displayed a shift in this pattern from directory ambiguity to scale-driven abandonment: four of six agents bypassed the Cascade pipeline entirely via curl, producing files that were either not persisted as project artifacts or grew to sizes that degraded the development environment itself.
 Kimi’s output with the full llms-full.txt corpus at 53.65 MB caused VS Code to disable tokenization, syntax highlighting, and scroll features for the file.
 The file existed, but was effectively unworkable as a project artifact.

 A file being present at the correct path isn’t sufficient evidence of a successful retrieval.
-GLM’s SC-2 output was structured agent analysis rather than raw content; Claude Sonnet 4.6’s was a chunk index with a single header.
+GLM’s SC-2’s output included structured agent analysis rather than raw content; Claude Sonnet 4.6’s was a chunk index with a single header.
 Both passed path verification while containing no target page content.

 Agent BL-2 SC-2 Results